apietila/SIGCOMM2016/README.md

 The 2016 site is based on the 2014 site.
 The repository for the 2016 site is at https://github.com/apietila/SIGCOMM2016 and the site itself is online at http://conferences.sigcomm.org/sigcomm/2016/ .

-The 2016 site updates the 3rd party libraries, and most of the automatic content generation scripts are re-written.
+The 2016 site updates the 3rd party libraries, and the automatic content generation scripts are re-written.

 You are welcome to reuse and adapt the 2016 code under the same Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License and the same sharing conditions as above.